Hudaal/Strikket/README.md

 # Strikket
 I was responsible for the most part of the code in this project, other members at the group was responsible about design so there is no design code here.

-This is not the ful project.
+This is not the full project.

 I have added som images to show some functionalities.